 Ooooh and this cilantro pesto – where do I begin?
 I always make extra and spread it on salmon or use it to top Mexican bowls, or mix with a little extra olive oil for an herb-spiked salad dressing.
 So good.

-Who else is in favor of making Taco Thursdays a thing?
+Who else is in favor of making Taco Sundays a thing?
 ‘Cause I could go for one of these right about now.
-Although you might want to hold off a few days because these babies have a starring role in our #CSCleanse kicking off this Saturday.
-Get excited, and let me know if you give these a try!
+Get excited for some more taco and Mexican-inspired recipes headed your way this week, and let me know if you give these a try!

 - 1 head cauliflower